A Unique Color-Changing Gem

-Alexandrite is the rare mystical gem that is the color-change variety of chrysoberyl, an aluminate of the mineral beryllium.
-It is most famous for its dramatic color-change from emerald green in daylight to pink, red, mauve or brown in incandescent light.
+Alexandrite is a rare mystical gem that is the color-change variety of chrysoberyl, an aluminate of the mineral beryllium.
+It is most famous for its dramatic color-change from emerald green in daylight to violet reds in incandescent light.

 This characteristic change is known as the "Alexandrite Effect" and is due to the gemstone absorbing equal amounts of green and red from a spectrum of white light.
 The stronger the change, the more valuable the gem.

-Pleochroism is also present in Alexandrite, not to be confused with the famous color-change.
-Pleochroism is the change of body color when tilting or rotating the stone in a consistent light source.
+Pleochroism is also present in Alexandrite, not to be confused with its famous color-change.
+Pleochroism is the change of body color when tilting or rotating in a consistent light source.

-The distinctive color-change and pleochroism of this gem garnered the attention of the royal family and become the official royal gem as it can be seen in several Russian royal jewels.
+The distinctive color-change and pleochroism of this gem garnered the attention of the royal family and become their official gem, and it is present in several Russian royal jewels.

-The high quality Alexandrite used by royalty has long since been depleted, but it set the valued color presedent that we still have today.
-Fortunately, new deposits have been discovered in Brazil, South East Asia, and some areas of Africa.
+The high quality Alexandrite used by royalty has long since been depleted, but it has set the valued color precedent that we still have today.
+Fortunately, new deposits have been discovered in Brazil, Southeast Asia, and some areas of Africa.
 Sri Lanka is known to have specimens with very clean clarity.
-Large, fine examples of Alexandrite tend to be found in old period jewelry due to the rarity of the stone from it's modern day sources.
+Large, fine examples of Alexandrite tend to be found in old period jewelry due to the rarity of the stone from its modern day sources.

 Alexandrite usually is faceted and cushion-cut to accentuate its transformative properties and is best showcased in rings and pendants.
-This fun gemstone is commonly used as the birthstone for June and is a Russian good omen, thought to bring good luck and fortune to its wearer.
+This fun gemstone is commonly used as the birthstone for June and is considered a good omen in Russia, thought to bring good luck and fortune to its wearer.

 Generally, Alexandrite is neither treated nor enhanced.
 The trace element of chromium induces its chameleon-like behavior.
 Even synthetic sapphires that try to mimic Alexandrite's incredible display cannot truly replicate the inspiring drama.

 Alexandrite are hard and durable stones perfect for everyday wear.
 Avoid harsh chemicals when wearing this stone or any kind of jewelry.
-Alexandrite can be washed with warm soapy water and a soft bristled brush or wiped down with a soft gem cloth.
-Be sure to wrap when storing so hard Alexandrite does not scratch softer stones in your jewelry box.
+Alexandrite can be washed in warm soapy water and cleaned with a soft bristled brush, or it can be wiped down with a soft cloth.
+Be sure to wrap when storing so that hard Alexandrite does not scratch softer stones in your jewelry box.